 Spinach thrives in the cool, shorter days of autumn and well into winter.
 I sow the seed in my cold frames and polytunnel in mid to late September, as well as in a few open garden beds.
 Those beds will eventually be covered with polyethylene topped mini hoop tunnels when autumn switches to winter.
 Try ’Giant Winter’, a variety bred for winter harvesting or ‘Tyee’, ‘Melody’, or ‘Winter Bloomsdale’.
 I’ve had good success with harvesting all of these throughout winter.

 Arugula was the green that first introduced me to the possibilities of winter harvesting, and all these years later it’s still one of my favorite cold season crops.
 There are two main types of arugula you can harvest in winter; wild and garden.
 The garden varieties like ‘Astro’ are very quick growing and have strappy leaves.
 Wild arugula is slower growing, but more cold tolerant, with deeply lobed leaves.
 It also has a more robust flavor.
 We seed arugula every few weeks starting in early September to ensure a non-stop supply of this peppery green in our cold frames and polytunnel.
 Harvest as a baby crop or allow the leaves to grow full-sized.

-For more information on growing winter vegetables, check out my book The Year-Round Vegetable Gardener (Winner of the American Horticultural Society Book Award).
-And be sure to check out these posts on winter vegetable gardening:
+For more information on growing winter vegetables, check out my book The Year-Round Vegetable Gardener (Winner of the American Horticultural Society Book Award) and my latest book, Growing Under Cover: Techniques for a More Productive, Weather-Resistant, Pest-Free Vegetable Garden.
+You may also wish to read these posts on winter vegetable gardening:

 - 3 Ways to Grow Fresh Vegetables in Winter